joeatbayes/http-stress-test/README.md

 > > - **-in** = the name of the file containing test specifications.
 > > - **-out** = the name of the file to write test results and timing to.
 > > - **-MaxThread** = maximum number of concurrent requests submitted from client to servers.
+> > - **-Environment** = Arbitrarily named command parameter.
+These can be used and interpolated into the URI,  header keys, header values and body string.
+Essentially any named value can be added in the same fashion eg:  -mykey=001 where mykey can be any set of alphanumeric characters and value is any valid as a command parameter in the os shell.

 ## File Input Format